nattydubs1/nattydubs1/README.md

   - *Features: Automated Vault Kill-switches, Randomized Wi-Fi identities, and "Blind" Neovim Quarantines.*

 ---
-// "If the system denies permission, Just sudo rewrite the rules." //
+ *"If the system denies permission, Just sudo rewrite the rules."*

 ### How to reach me?
 Email link in bio